 In June 2018, the FASB issued Accounting Standards Update (ASU) 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 958).
-The ASU clarifies and improves current guidance about whether a transfer of assets, or the reduction, settlement, or cancellation of liabilities, is a contribution or an exchange transaction.
+The guidance clarifies and improves current guidance about whether a transfer of assets, or the reduction, settlement, or cancellation of liabilities, is a contribution or an exchange transaction.
 It provides criteria for determining whether the resource provider is receiving commensurate value in return for the resources transferred which, depending on the outcome, determines whether the organization follows contribution guidance or exchange transaction guidance in the revenue recognition and other applicable standards.
-The ASU was adopted as of January 1, 2019.
-The impact of adopting this guidance is reflected in the financial statements and did not have a significant impact on the financial statement disclosures.
+The amendments in this ASU related to contributions received were effective and Christensen adopted for Christensen's fiscal year ending December 31, 2019.
+The adoption of this ASU for contributions received did not have a material effect on The Christensen Fund's consolidated financial statements.
+The amendments in this ASU related to contributions made are effective for The Christensen Fund's fiscal year ending December 31, 2020.
+The Christensen Fund adopted the changes from this ASU for contributions made to other organizations prospectively in 2020 and the adoption related to contributions made did not have a material effect on The Christensen Fund's consolidated financial statements.